Access Log Exports to S3

 CSV

-Header line and one record:
+Header line and one record (Client Log):

 datetime,repository,status,method,uri,host,ip_address,bytes,city,country,edge,eula,format,package,recorded,referer,request_id,token,user,user_agent